fredck/ha-data-editor/README.md

 ### Via HACS (Home Assistant Community Store)

 1. Ensure HACS is installed in your Home Assistant setup.
-2. In HACS, navigate to "Integrations" and select "+ Explore & Add Integrations".
+2. In HACS, navigate to "Integrations".
+3. In the 3-dot menu at the top-right, select "Custom repositories".
+4. Add `https://github.com/fredck/ha-data-editor` to the list.
-3. Search for "HA Data Editor" and select it.
+5. "HA Data Editor" should show up.
+Select it.
-4. Click "Install this Repository in HACS".
+6. Click "download" to install.
-5. Restart Home Assistant to apply the changes.
+7. Restart Home Assistant to apply the changes.

 ### Manual Installation